SAP/fundamental-styles/docs/pages/components/shellbar.md

 - The shellbar should be placed inside the shell layout container.
 - The shellbar is fluid and responsive by default with proper margins and padding built in.
-- The shellbar has three primary containers groups — `start` for branding and product elements, `middle` reserved for CoPilot, and `end` for search, product links, and user settings.
+- The shellbar has three primary containers groups — `product` for branding and product elements, `copilot` reserved for CoPilot, and `actions` for search, product links, and user settings.
 - The shellbar actions are duplicated into the overflow menu on mobile screens.

 Moving from left to right, the shellbar content will become more variable based on the product needs.
 See below for more details about child elements.